brendanoc21/react-movie-labs/README.md

 # Assignment 1 - ReactJS app.

-Name: Brendan O'Connor
+Name: Brendan O'Connor (20098888)

 ## Overview.

 This is a react app that uses the tmdb api to display details of movies and actors in various forms.
+You can view a list of movies that is filled with current, upcoming or top rated movies.
+These lists can be searched by name or sorted by genre.
+You can add movies to your favourites list and upcoming movies to your watchlist.
+If a movie is added to both, a purple icon will be used instead of the red or blue icons for favourites and watchlist respectively.
+You can click "More Info..." for a movie to view it's details.
+While in a movie's details you can click "Cast List" to view a list of actors from the movie.
+You can then click "More Info..." on an actor to see aditional details about them.

 ### Features.